intelligent-soft-robots/pam_documentation/_sources/E1_tools.md.txt

-# Developer's guide 1: tools
+# Developer's guide 1: Tools

 This guide is here for those who would like to upgrade/extend PAM's software (as opposed to use it in their own code).

 For updating the code, the colcon workspace installation is required, as described {ref}`here <install_via_colcon>`.

-The workflow is based on these tools: github, treep, ament, colcon, pybind11 and gtest.
+The workflow is based on these tools: GitHub, treep, ament, colcon, pybind11 and gtest.

-## Github
+## GitHub

 The source repositories are hosted in the "Intelligent Soft Robots" [domain](https://github.com/intelligent-soft-robots) of github.
-As treep (see below) uses ssh, you need to register your ssh key to github (see [here](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account))
+As treep (see below) uses SSH, you need to register your SSH key to GitHub (see [here](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account))

 ## Treep

-To get the software compiled and running, several git repositories must be cloned.
+To get the software compiled and running, several Git repositories must be cloned.
 As it would be annoying to clone them one by one, we use the project manager [treep](https://pypi.org/project/treep/), which allows to clone several repositories at once.

-### installation
+### Installation

 ```bash
 pip install treep
 ```

-### configuration repository
+### Configuration repository

 treep needs a configuration folder.
 We use [treep_isr](https://github.com/intelligent-soft-robots/treep_isr.git):